NicoleZh/NicoleZh.github.io/index.md

 # Research Experience

 * **Tsinghua University Graphics & Geometric Computing Group**, _2016 - 2020_

-    An LSTM network for emotion recognition from multichannel electroencephalograph (EEG), 2019
+    A sparse graph convolutional neural network for EEG-based emotion recognition

-    A sparse graph convolutional neural network for EEG-based emotion recognition, 2018 - 2019
+    An LSTM network for emotion recognition from multichannel electroencephalograph (EEG)

-    Multi-target positive emotion recognition, 2018 - 2019
+    Multi-target positive emotion recognition

-    Review of EEG features for emotion recognition, 2018 - 2019
+    Review of EEG features for emotion recognition

-    A real-time emotion detection system with EEG, 2016 - 2017
+    A real-time emotion detection system with EEG

 * **Chinese Academy of Sciences Engineering Psychology and Human Factors Laboratory**, _2016 - 2020_

-    Multi-person emotional and cognitive analysis, 2019 - 2020
+    Multi-person emotional and cognitive analysis

-    A real-time emotion detection system with PPG, GSR and facial expression, 2018
+    A real-time emotion detection system with PPG, GSR and facial expression

 * **Beijing University of Posts and Telecommunications Network Technology Center**, _2015 - 2016_

-    Mobile service selection and recommendation, 2015 - 2016
+    Mobile service selection and recommendation

 # Awards & Honors